shortcuts/no-neck-pain.nvim/README.md

     disableOnLastBuffer = false,
     -- When `true`, disabling NNP kills every split/vsplit buffers except the main NNP buffer. killAllBuffersOnDisable = false,
-    -- Options related to the side buffers. buffers = {
+    --- Options related to the side buffers.
+See |NoNeckPain.bufferOptions|. buffers = {
-        -- The background options of the side buffer(s). background = {
-            -- Hexadecimal color code to override the current background color of the buffer. (e.g. #24273A) -- popular theme are supported by their name:
-            -- - catppuccin-frappe
-            -- - catppuccin-latte
-            -- - catppuccin-macchiato
-            -- - catppuccin-mocha
-            -- - tokyonight-day
-            -- - tokyonight-moon
-            -- - tokyonight-night
-            -- - tokyonight-storm
-            -- - rose-pine
-            -- - rose-pine-moon
-            -- - rose-pine-dawn
-            colorCode = nil,
-        },
+        -- When `true`, the side buffers will be named `no-neck-pain-left` and `no-neck-pain-right` respectively. setNames = false,
+        -- Common options are set to both buffers, for option scoped to the `left` and/or `right` buffer, see `buffers.left` and `buffers.right`. common = NoNeckPain.bufferOptions,
+        --- Options applied to the `left` buffer, the options defined here overrides the `common` ones.
-        -- When `false`, the `left` padding buffer won't be created. left = true,
+        --- When `nil`, the buffer won't be created. left = NoNeckPain.bufferOptions,
+        --- Options applied to the `left` buffer, the options defined here overrides the `common` ones.
-        -- When `false`, the `right` padding buffer won't be created. right = true,
+        --- When `nil`, the buffer won't be created. right = NoNeckPain.bufferOptions,
-        -- When `true`, the side buffers will be named `no-neck-pain-left` and `no-neck-pain-right` respectively. showName = false,
-        -- The buffer options when creating the buffer. options = {
-            -- Buffer-scoped options, below are the default values, but any `vim.bo` options are valid and will be forwarded to the buffer creation. bo = {
-                filetype = "no-neck-pain",
-                buftype = "nofile",
-                bufhidden = "hide",
-                modifiable = false,
-                buflisted = false,
-                swapfile = false,
-            },
-            -- Window-scoped options, below are the default values, but any `vim.wo` options are valid and will be forwarded to the buffer creation. wo = {
-                cursorline = false,
-                cursorcolumn = false,
-                number = false,
-                relativenumber = false,
-                foldenable = false,
-                list = false,
-            },
-        },
     },
     -- lists supported integrations that might clash with `no-neck-pain.nvim`'s behavior integrations = {